bobdust/RSucket/README.md

 * Quick summary: RPC socket library and a sample to use it.
 * Version: 1.0.0.0

-* Refer to bobdust.rpc.hellworld for the sample.
+* Refer to bobdust.rpc.helloworld for the sample.
 * Dependencies: JRE 7, javassist.

 * Please contact ceillingbob@gmail.com for any enqueries.